-Among its competitors, the Canon EOS Rebel T5 has the most budget-friendly price tag, yet it offers the same specifications and features as far as the basics are concerned.
-At that price, however, you should expect some tradeoffs.
+Among its competitors, the Canon EOS Rebel T5 offers the same specifications and features as far as the basics are concerned.
+However, you should expect some tradeoffs.
 For one, it uses a fiberglass-reinforced polycarbonate resin and carbon fiber enclosure, instead of metal.

-Overall, however, you get the same photo quality as other beginner's cameras from other manufacturers.
-The lower price is because the Rebel T5 uses an older DIGIC 4 processor, whereas the other brands mentioned here have a more advanced and faster processor.
+Overall, however, you get the same photo quality as other beginner’s cameras from other manufacturers.
+The Rebel T5 uses an older DIGIC 4 processor, whereas the other brands mentioned here have a more advanced and faster processor.
 Nevertheless, the Canon EOS Rebel T5 can handle most shooting conditions.
 The quality does suffer if the subject is moving fast or if the lighting is very dim.

 You might want to consider that the EOS Rebel T5 does not offer full autofocus when you are recording a video.
 The shutter is also noisy, and there is no jack for an external microphone.

 There is no doubt that the Canon EOS Rebel T5 is an excellent camera.
 Going back to the driving analogy, the EOS Rebel T5 could easily be your first car.
 It is reliable enough, and it gets the job done.

 If you want to replace your point and shoot, or if you are still learning the fine art of photography, the Canon EOS Rebel T5 is a solid buy.
 The biggest draw of the Canon EOS Rebel T5 is its ease of use.